-“I have been undergoing ketamine infusion therapy for chronic intractable cluster headache for the past 3 years.
-Each infusion session is 5 days and nights in hospital.
+“I have been undergoing ketamine infusion therapy for chronic intractable cluster headache for the past three years.
+Each infusion session is five days and nights in hospital.
 The relief I feel from the infusions has been tremendous.
-I have a pain free period following the infusion usually for 8-10 weeks before cluster attacks start to slowly return along with baseline headache pain."3
+I have a pain free period following the infusion usually for 8 to 10 weeks before cluster attacks start to slowly return along with baseline headache pain.”2

 None of the patients experienced complete pain relief.
 That sounds disappointing.
 However, for at least one of the patients involved, even a reduction in pain severity is sweet relief.
-Katie Golden tell us,
+Katie Golden tells us,

-“I typically enter the hospital with an average pain level of between 6 - 8.
-After the five day infusion, it doesn’t cure my migraine attacks, but it reduces my average pain level down to 3 or 4.
+“I typically enter the hospital with an average pain level of between 6 and 8.
+After the five-day infusion, it doesn’t cure my Migraine attacks, but it reduces my average pain level down to three or four.
 This is life changing.
 I am more productive and have more energy.
 I still need to take my preventative medications, make sure I sleep enough (including a daily nap) and continue to focus on my general well-being.
-The effects last 4 - 6 months and I now have a routine of getting in-patient ketamine infusions twice a year.”3
+The effects last four to six months and I now have a routine of getting in-patient ketamine infusions twice a year.”3

 Despite the positive results, Katie also urges caution.
-Ketamine is a powerful hallucinogenic with serious side effect.
-Katie shares this wisdom with anyone considering ketamine,
+Ketamine is a powerful hallucinogenic with serious side effects.
+Katie shares this wisdom with anyone considering ketamine:

 1 Pomeroy JL, Marmura MJ, Nahas SJ, Viscusi ER.
 Ketamine infusions for treatment refractory headache.
 Headache: The Journal of Head and Face Pain.
 2016;57(2):276–282. doi:10.1111/head.13013.